Monday, November 27, 2023

 It is a universal truth that everything begins, and everything ends.
 The subtle signs of beginnings and endings are everywhere.
 Some on a cosmic scale — a star exploding, its life coming to an end.
 In its last breath, it illuminates the night sky.

-Others are more nuanced — a seed sprouting on the sidewalk living precariously and hoping to see another sunrise and not get run over by some wandering feet.
+Other endings are more nuanced — a seed sprouting on the sidewalk living precariously and hoping to see another sunrise and not get trampled over by some wandering feet.
 If lucky, it will grow to give the much-needed shade to some restless soul.

-The connection between beginnings and endings is a period of transitions.
+The connection between beginnings and endings is the period of transition.
 Transitions are the wormholes that connect the endless cycle of beginnings and endings.

 It seems inevitable that the smooth passage of time will eventually be punctuated by transitions — something ends and makes room for something new to begin.
 The day when we leave home to go to college followed by the day we finish college and embark on a long career, followed by…